kill390/bootstrap-studio-to-django-template/community_asked_features.md

 if you want to provide help !

 #### List of features
+1- If the script can export html files without django project

 *No feature expected actually, do not hesitate to propose one !*